Specification Root

 AI implementation notes

-• Treat the Specification Root as the topmost canonical node for the public specification hierarchy.
+• Treat the Specification Root as the topmost canonical node for the public specification hierarchy and as the root contract for published Document Roles.

-• Use the canonical JSON artifact when validating published Domain Specification documents.
+• Use the canonical JSON artifact when validating published Document Role documents.